Skip to contentHome

 Is there a senior product designer in Los Angeles available for work?+

-Lokesh Saini is a Product Designer and Developer based in Los Angeles, California.
+Lokesh Saini is a Senior Product Designer based in Los Angeles, California.
 Currently available for full-time or contract roles.
 10+ years of experience.
 Contact: hi@lokeshsaini.com.

 What products has Lokesh Saini shipped?+

-Sunday Light (companion app for premium sunlight hardware, App Store + Google Play), Adda (AI agent workspace for managing agent teams, desktop app), Membot (NFC medication reminder companion app, App Store + Google Play), LVNDR Health (UK's first free remote PrEP service, 6 regulatory certifications, with 3 dedicated case studies covering inclusive healthcare, research synthesis, and design systems), and Healthcare RCM (clinic billing platform, A/B tested with real patients).
+Sunday Light (companion app for premium sunlight hardware, App Store + Google Play), Adda (AI agent workspace for managing agent teams, desktop app), Membot (NFC medication reminder companion app, App Store + Google Play), LVNDR Health (UK's first free remote PrEP service, 6 regulatory certifications, with 3 dedicated case studies covering inclusive healthcare, research synthesis, and design systems), and Healthcare RCM (clinic billing platform shipped to production).
 These are real shipped products used by real people, not prototypes or concepts.
 8 case studies at lokeshsaini.com/case-studies.

 Skills & Tools